-- CNN Money: Financial information concerning a major media worldwide.
+- CNN Money: Financial information concerning significant media worldwide.

-- Worldbank: Economic data, development and poverty on countries.
+- Worldbank: Economic data, development, and poverty in countries.

 Ideas and Websites infographics

-- The Infographic of the day of FastCompany: Infographics fastcompany day.
+- The Infographic of the day of FastCompany: Infographics FastCompany day.

-- Infosthetics: Information shown aesthetically, whether or not to use infographics.
+Infosthetics: Information is shown aesthetically, whether or not to use infographics.

-- Behance: An online tool for diseñaadores portofolios where it is very easy to find quality content.
+- Behance: An online tool for diseñaadores portfolios, where it is effortless to find quality content.

 - 500 Infographics for the Community Manager classified in 35 categories

-- Pinterest: Almost any company one area often have boards with infographics and other visual material, and the specific accounts infographics.
+- Pinterest: Almost any company in one area often have boards with infographics and other visual material, and the specific accounts infographics.